(Re)Imagine

 About the Authors

-Fawas has been a part of the Acuity Forensic Analysis team for 8 years, and has 13 years of total work experience.
-He is knowledgeable in forensic analysis, investment research (with focus on quality of earnings), and auditing, and is well versed on corporate governance best practices and the UK combined code.
-Currently at Acuity he works as Senior Forensic Analyst engaged in preparing and supervising accounting diagnostic reports and their updates, supervising forensic-lite reviews, and providing forensic accounting support for clients looking to short stocks.
-Fawas started his career at Ernst and Young, where he was..Show More
+Fawas is currently the head of Acuity Knowledge Partners’ (Acuity’s) Forensic Analysis team.
+He has 12 years of forensic analysis experience and 16 years of total work experience.
+He is knowledgeable in forensic analysis, investment research (with a focus on quality of earnings) and auditing, and is well versed with corporate governance best practices and the UK Combined Code.
+Currently at Acuity, he manages a team preparing deep-dive forensic analysis reports for long-only asset managers, designing customised forensic analysis screeners and providing forensic accounting support to clients looking to short stocks.
+Fawas started his career at Ernst & Young, where he was an executive in charge of statutory audits..Show More

 post image 2 Blog